Improved Smoothed Analysis of Multiobjective Optimization

-The analysis of higher moments is based on running the \tWitness\ function multiple times.
-As described above, we bound for a fixed $c$-tuple~$(B_1,\ldots,B_c)$ of $\e$-boxes the probability that all of them contain a Pareto-optimal solution.
-For this, we run the \tWitness\ function $c$ times.
-This way, we get for every~$j\in[c]$ a sequence~$x^{(j,0)},\ldots,x^{(j,d)}$ of solutions such that~$x^{(j,0)}$ is the unique candidate for a Pareto-optimal solution in~$B_j$.
+The analysis of higher moments is based on running the \tWitness function multiple times.
+Let us fix a $c$-tuple $(B_1,\ldots,B_c)$ of $\e$-boxes.
+As described above, we bound the probability that all of them contain a Pareto-optimal solution.
+For this, we run the \tWitness function $c$ times.
+In this way, we get for every $j \in [c]$ a sequence $x^{(j,0)}, \ldots, x^{(j,d)}$ of solutions such that~$x^{(j,0)}$ is the unique candidate for a Pareto-optimal solution in~$B_j$.

-As above, we would like to execute the $c$ calls of the \tWitness\ function without having to reveal the entire matrix~$V$.
-Again if we know for a subset~$I\subseteq [n]$ the values that the solutions~$x^{(j,t)}$, $j\in[c]$, $t\in[d]$, take at these positions, then we do not need to reveal the coefficients~$V^t_i$ with~$i\in I$ to be able to execute the calls of the \tWitness\ function.
+As above, we would like to execute the $c$ calls of the \tWitness function without having to reveal the entire matrix~$V$.
+Again if we know for a subset $I \subseteq [n]$ the values that the solutions~$x^{(j,t)}$, $j\in[c]$, $t\in[d]$, take at these positions, then we do not need to reveal the coefficients~$V^t_i$ with $i \in I$ to be able to execute the calls of the \tWitness function.
 As in the case of the first moment, it suffices to reveal some linear combinations of these coefficients.